 What then are the advantages?
 First of all, SWI-Prolog's addressing of the Prolog stacks does not cover the whole address space due to the use of type tag bits and garbage collection flags.
-On 32-bit hardware the stacks are limited to 128MB each.
+On 32-bit hardware the stacks are limited to 128 MB each.
 This tends to be too low for demanding applications on modern hardware.
 On 64-bit hardware the limit is 2^{32} times higher, exceeding the addressing capabilities of today's CPUs and operating systems.
 This implies Prolog can be started with stack sizes that use the full capabilities of your hardware.

 Multi-threaded applications profit much more because every thread has its own set of stacks.
 The Prolog stacks start small and are dynamically expanded (see section 2.19.1).
-The C-stack is also dynamically expanded, but the maximum size is reserved when a thread is started.
-Using 100 threads at the maximum default C-stack of 8Mb (Linux) costs 800Mb virtual memory!17 the relative addressing capabilities have been improved.
-Where we see a 10% performance degradation when placing the SWI-Prolog kernel in a Unix shared object, we cannot find a measurable difference on AMD64.
+The C stack is also dynamically expanded, but the maximum size is reserved when a thread is started.
+Using 100 threads at the maximum default C stack of 8Mb (Linux) costs 800Mb virtual memory!19

 The implications of theoretical performance loss due to increased memory bandwidth implied by exchanging wider pointers depend on the design of the hardware.
 We only have data for the popular IA32 vs. AMD64 architectures.
 Here, it appears that the loss is compensated for by an instruction set that has been optimized for modern programming.
-In particular, the AMD64 has more registers and
+In particular, the AMD64 has more registers and the relative addressing capabilities have been improved.
+Where we see a 10% performance degradation when placing the SWI-Prolog kernel in a Unix shared object, we cannot find a measurable difference on AMD64.